How do I update my address/phone/email?

 The EFR position was established by the 2004 contract negotiations between MCEA and the Board of Education.
 It is an outgrowth of many years of work by MCEA and the Board to improve labor-management relations within local schools and provide for faculty involvement in school-level decision-making.
 “As a full member of the school’s leadership team (the core leadership group involved in local school decision-making), the Faculty Representative works with other leadership team members collaborating with school administrators.
 In this role, the Faculty Representative, along with other leadership team members, serves as a communicator and liaison with the school’s faculty.
 The Faculty Representative helps to facilitate and solve problems through the leadership team”.

 In addition, the Faculty Representative shares responsibility for ensuring effective communication between the administration and the faculty and for increasing faculty involvement in, and ownership of, local school improvement.
-Faculty Representatives are selected annually by the faculty, and receive a salary supplement and summer planning day(s), in accordance with the Agreement between the Montgomery County Education Association and the Board of Education.
+Faculty Representatives are selected annually by the faculty and receive a salary supplement and summer planning day(s), in accordance with the Agreement between the Montgomery County Education Association and the Board of Education.

 What are the responsibilities of being a MCEA Building Representative?

 MCEA Building Reps are the heart and soul of the Association.
 They are grassroots leaders, selected by colleagues, to represent them in the creation of an effective organization that advances the interests of educators and public education.
 MCEA Reps are leaders, organizers, and problem-solvers.
-Each school/worksite is entitled to at least one MCEA Rep, and additional Reps on the basis of 1 for every 15 MCEA members (or major fraction thereof).
+Each school/worksite is entitled to at least one MCEA Rep, and additional Reps on the basis of 1 for every 15 MCEA members (or a major fraction thereof).
 The primary responsibility as a Rep is to provide union leadership for MCEA members at the school or worksite by:

 - helping them solve problems arising from their work as educators in their school/worksite